 Card making opportunities for you, your family & friends, and groups!

-- Do not sign the cards, not even with your school or company name.
-It confuses many of our senior clients.
+- Sign the cards, not even with your school or company name.
+It is confusing for our clients.

 - Use irony, slang, puns or jokey cards.

 - Use any language or symbols that pertain to any religion.
 This includes Christmas Trees.
 Our clients come from a broad range of cultures and many different religious beliefs.